What is “Entrepreneurship”?

 - On your designated LLC decision date, log back in to check your LLC application status online; if your application status is “Invited”, accept online before 11:59 p.m.
 EDT Saturday of the same week.
 If your status is Alternate, check it again weekly.
 Invitations not accepted by 11:59 p.m.
 EDT Saturday of the week they appear online may be withdrawn.

 For all LCs except Music, applicants will submit brief responses to each of these prompts as soon as possible after you have submitted your Fall-Spring housing contract.
-The 2018 application deadline, traditionally in March or early April, will be announced in Late Fall 2017.

 - What will you contribute to this particular living-learning community?
 Consider the special interests, background or skills you can share and the characteristics that make you unique.